daveoneill1/interactive-project/README.md

 #### - Particle Background and Title - Particles.js from vincentgarreau.com
 #### - Interactive Graph - designed to give users an example of how tone comparisons from online media can be used.
 Three data sets were taken from a GDELT query based on tone, saved as json files and plotted on the graph using Chart.js
-#### -  Interactive Map - Goople Map that highlights how Geo location 2.0 from GDELT can be used.
-In this instance I am plotting the georgraphic locations of news coverage from a media outlet.
+#### -  Interactive Map - Google Map that highlights how Geo location 2.0 from GDELT can be used.
+In this instance I am plotting the geographic locations of news coverage from a media outlet.
 #### - Line Graph - The line graph using data from a GDELT query that plots news intensity for a keyword.
 Any keyword can be used.
 In this instance I am highlighting how topics can be monitored to see if they are increasing / decreasing in the news.
 #### - Blog Summary Cards - The blogs card are linking to a blog page that highlights how the articles about online news analysis will be presented in the future.
 #### - Footer - A simple footer is used to link to additional information about GDELT and Google Big Query.